open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 The admin also needs to create a placement `canary-placement` with rollout strategy type `RollingUpdate`.
 The clusters inside `canary-placement` will apply the new config `aws-config-yyy` first.
 When it's done, `aws-placement` will continue to upgrade the remaining clusters.

+When the config name changes, or config spec changes, the addon manager watches the change in `ClusterManagementAddOn`, `AddOnHubConfig` and update the `desiredConfigSpecHash` of `ClusterManagementAddOn`.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1